Sharetribe Go becomes source-available after being open-source for 8 years

 This post was originally published in 2019.
 In 2023, Sharetribe introduced a new marketplace builder that combines the ease of use of Sharetribe Go but also allows indefinite customization like Sharetribe Flex.
 The product information in this article is out of date, as Go and Flex are no longer available.
 The source-available code of Go is still available for download on GitHub.
 If you'd like to read about Sharetribe's relationship with open-source and source-available software, read on!

-Today, we are changing the license of Sharetribe Go from MIT to Sharetribe Community Public Licence.
+Today, we are changing the license of Sharetribe Go from MIT to Sharetribe Community Public License.
 For 99.9% of the users of self-hosted Sharetribe Go, this doesn’t change anything: the code is still available online, and you can download the code for free and run it on your servers to power your own marketplace business.
 You can also modify the code the way you wish while doing so.
 You can also make money offering setup or customization services on top of this code.
 The only practical change is that it’s no longer allowed to provide the Sharetribe Go codebase as a SaaS offering.

 This limitation in the license means that Sharetribe Go is no longer open-source, according to the official definition.
 Instead, the new license turns Sharetribe Go into what is nowadays commonly called source-available software.